flakeworks/thinkerflake/README.md

 - **Capture Knowledge:** list market data, feature ideas, and constraints.
 - **Model the Problem:** reason through feasibility, market need, and risk tradeoffs.
 - **Deduce the Workflow:** generate a roadmap for the selected concept and a revisit plan for the others.

-## Call to Action

-Available Soon - Private Alpha Access

-[Join the early community](https://github.com/orgs/flakeworks/discussions) of structured thinkers and reasoning-first builders.
-Help shape a new way to plan, manage, and organize complex decisions, projects, and documentation.